+8

+i Title of the course CS 101 Computer Programming

+ii Credit Structure (L-T-P-C) (3-0-2-8)

+iii Type of Course Core course

+iv Semester in which normally to be offered Spring

+٧ Whether Full or Half Semester Course Full

+vi Pre-requisite(s), if any (For the students) - specify course number(s) Nil

-4 Title of the course Introduction to Programming - 1 1 (L-T-P-C) (3-0-2-4) 2 Pre-requisite 2 courses(s) 3 Course content This course provides an introduction to problem solving with computers using C Topics covered will include: Utilization:Developer fundamentals such as editor, integrated programming environment, Unix shell, modules, libraries.
-Programming features: Machine representation, data types, arrays and records, objects, expressions, control statements, iteration, procedures, functions and recursion, Pointers, Structures and basic I/O. Applications: Sample problems in engineering, science, text processing, and numerical methods.
-4 Texts/References The C Programming Language Brian W Kernighan, Dennis M Ritchie, Prentice Hall India , 2nd edition, 1988 Programming with C (Second Edition) Byron Gottfried, Schaum's Outlines Series, Tata-Mcgraw Hill, 2011 How to Solve It by Computer, by G. Dromey, Prentice- Hall, Inc., Upper Saddle River, NJ, 1982.
-How to Solve It (2nd ed.), by Polya, G., Doubleday and co, 1957.
-Let Us C, by Yashwant Kanetkar, Allied Publishers, 1998.
+vi i Course Content Texts/References This course provides an introduction to problem solving with computers using a modern language such as Java or C/C++.
+Topics covered will include: Utilization: Developer fundamentals such as editor, integrated programming environment, Unix shell, modules, libraries.
+Programming features: Machine representation, primitive types, arrays and records, objects, expressions, control statements, iteration, procedures, functions, and basic i/o.
+Applications: Sample problems in engineering, science, text processing, and numerical methods.
+1. An Introduction to Programming ii through C++, 1st edition, by Abhiram G. Ranade, McGraw Hill Education, 2014.
+2. C++ Program Design: An introduction to Programming and Object-Oriented Design, 3rd Edition, by Cohoon and Davidson, Tata McGraw Hill, 2003.
+Other references 1.
+Thinking in C++ 2nd Edition, by Bruce Eckel (available online).
+2. How to Solve It by Computer, by G. Dromey, Prentice-Hall, Inc., Upper Saddle River, NJ, 1982.
+3. How to Solve It (2nd ed.), by Polya, G., Doubleday and co, 1957.
+4. Let Us C, by Yashwant Kanetkar, Allied Publishers, 1998.
+5. The Java Tutorial, Sun Microsystems, Addison- Wesley, 1999. ix Name(s) of Instructor(s) Addison- Wesley, 1999. х Name(s) of other Departments/ Academic Units to whom the course is relevant NA xi Is/Are there any course(s) in the same/ No other academic unit(s) which is/ are equivalent to this course?
+If so, please give details. xi i Justification/ Need for introducing the course Basic course in problem solving using computers.